2014 TOWARDS AN HIV CURE SYMPOSIUM, 19 & 20 JULY 2014

 How to attend the symposium

-If you would like to submit an abstract to present at the symposium, you must use the AIDS 2014 abstract submission system, and select the option for your abstract to be considered for the Towards an HIV Cure Symposium.
-Abstract submission will be open from 1 December – 6 February.
+If you would like to submit a late-breaker abstract to present at the symposium, you must use the AIDS 2014 abstract submission system, and select the option for your abstract to be considered for the Towards an HIV Cure Symposium.
+Late-breaker abstract submission will be open from 24 April – 15 May 2014.

 All relevant abstracts in basic science, clinical studies and social sciences submitted to AIDS 2014 can be considered for oral or poster presentation at the symposium.
 Please refer to the abstract submission guidelines before submitting an abstract.